marteinn/Notebook/designpatterns.md

     - Interpreter
     - Iterator
         - Lets you access elements of an aggregate object sequentially without exposing the underlying structure of the object.
-        ... or in less words "Traverses a container and accesses the container's elements."
+        - ...or in less words "Traverses a container and accesses the container's elements."
         - Source [1](https://sourcemaking.com/design_patterns/iterator), [2](https://en.wikibooks.org/wiki/Computer_Science_Design_Patterns/Iterator), [3](https://github.com/faif/python-patterns/blob/master/behavioral/iterator.py)
     - Mediator
     - Momento
     - Observer (or `Publish/Subscribe` or `Event Listener`)
-        - Fefines a one-to-many relationship so that when one object changes state (like bidding, where bidders are observers and auctioneer are subject)
+        - Defines a one-to-many relationship so that when one object changes state (like bidding, where bidders are observers and auctioneer are subject)
         - or in less words: "Maintains a list of dependents and notifies them of any state changes."
         - Defines a subject and observers
             - Subject: Reponsible for maintaining a list of observers and notifying them